router-protocol/router-chain-docs/docs/develop/voyager/voyager-v1.0/different-use-cases/sequenced-transfers.md

 ---
-title: Sequenced Transfers (tokens + instructions) using Voyager
+title: Sequenced Transfers (Asset + Instruction)
 sidebar_position: 2
 ---

-As we discussed in the previous section, the Voyager allows us to transfer tokens as well as sequence token transfers and arbitrary instructions.
-In this section, we will explore how you can integrate the Voyager into your smart contracts for sequencing cross-chain token transfers and arbitrary instructions.
+As we discussed in the previous section, Voyager allows us to transfer assets and arbitrary instructions in a single sequenced request.
+In this section, we will explore how you can integrate Voyager into your smart contracts for sequencing cross-chain token and instruction transfers.

-The functions that can be called on the Voyager for cross-chain sequencing are:
+The functions that can be called on Voyager for cross-chain sequencing are:

 1. depositReseveTokenAndExecute
 2. depositLPTokenAndExecute